Coffee is not only a delicious beverage in Ethiopia. It is an essential component of Ethiopian culture and society.

 - 1 tbsp sugar

-Stir constantly the coffee, otherwise, it will burn and become bitter.
-When all of the coffee beans have turned dark golden brown, take them off the stovetop.
+- Stir constantly the coffee, otherwise, it will burn and become bitter.
+When all coffee beans have turned dark golden brown, take them off the stovetop.